Cynthia0510/Hair-Saloon-website/README.md

 # Hair-Saloon-website
-Hair Saloon website HTML &amp; CSS.
+Hair Saloon website HTML, CSS &amp; Javascript.
-This is a hair saloon website I created using only HTML and CSS.
+This is a hair saloon website I created using only HTML, CSS and Javascript.